Together we can give children like yours the best start in life

 Stepchange – provides free expert debt advice

 Citizen’s Advice – provides confidential advice online about a range of issues

 Trussell Trust – provides support with access to food

 Please read the study’s Privacy Notice to find out more about how your data will be kept safe.

 Linking your data

+As part of the SEED study we are using data linkage.
+This is where we join datasets together so we can learn as much as possible from the information we have.
 If you have signed a consent form during a visit from one of our NatCen interviewers, your answers will be linked to other data held on the National Pupil Database and by the Department for Work and Pensions and HMRC.